docarray/docarray/docs/user_guide/representing/array.md

 ╰──────────────────────────╯
 ```

-`docs` here is a array-like collection of `BannerDoc`.
+`docs` here is an array-like collection of `BannerDoc`.

-You can access document inside it with the usual python array API:
+You can access documents inside it with the usual Python array API:

 ```python
 print(docs[0])